🇦🇺 Aussies: Get Your E-3 Visa for $499 🇦🇺

 Frame your Australian degree for U.S. employers

-A three-year Australian bachelor's degree meets E-3 requirements, but hiring managers often expect four years.
+A three-year Australian bachelor's degree meets E-3 visa requirements, but hiring managers often expect four years.
 Get a credential evaluation from a NACES-approved evaluator before applying so your qualification doesn't stall the sponsorship conversation.

 Target employers already familiar with LCA filing